 This guide will explain how to upgrade your Ubuntu 14.04 server to 15.04.
 Note that 14.04 is an LTS release, and 15.04 is not an LTS release.
 By upgrading, you will loose the benefits of long-term support.
 If you would like to upgrade your server, follow the steps below.

 Before doing anything, create a backup.
 You can restore your server in case anything goes wrong.
-Currently, Vultr offers free snapshots that you can restore your server from with all servers.
 Go to My Vultr to create a snapshot.

 Once the snapshot has been created and you can confirm it works, continue reading.